Dirk Gently's Holistic Detective Agency by Douglas Adams

 Douglas Adams territory.

-Adams never plays it safe here, and his subplots are
+Adams never plays it safe here, and his subplots

-marked by his characteristic extravagance.
-We have
+are marked by his characteristic extravagance.
+We

-impossible conjuring trick, and a sofa in a location that,
+and a sofa in a location that, by the laws of physics,

-by the laws of physics, should not be accessible to any
+should not be accessible to any three-dimensional

-three-dimensional piece of furniture.
-All of these
+piece of furniture.
+All of these mysterious matters

-by the most holistic of means.
+holistic of means.

 In short, this is a delightful, surprising book.